camelwater/Table-BOT/README.md

 `?search [mii|rxx] [<miiName>,...|rxx]`\
 ex. `?search mii camelwater123, beffjeff`

-Searches for a room on www.wiimmfi.de/stats/mkwx that best fits the arguments provided.
+Searches for a room on [Wiimmfi][mkwxWebsite] that best fits the arguments provided.
 If your search arguments are too broad and apply to multiple rooms (for example you provide a very common miiName such as 'Player'), you will need to narrow your search by providing better arguments.

 `?picture (byrace/race)`\
 ex. `?picture byrace`

-Fetches a table picture (from https://gb.hlorenzi.com/table) of the room's scores. `byrace` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).
+Fetches a [table picture][hlorenziWebsite] of the room's scores. `byrace` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).

 ## Additional Commands